Sale Alert — Early Black Friday mattress sales are live.

 Our Verdict

-The WinkBed is a hybrid mattress with a 5.0″ comfort layer of gel foam, poly foam, and support foam, paired with a picketed coil base.
-It has a plush Euro cover, which gives the mattress a luxury feel, and is the best hybrid we’ve tested to date (comparing 290+ mattresses tested).
+The WinkBed is a hybrid mattress with a 5.0″ comfort layer of gel foam, poly foam, and support foam, paired with a pocketed coil base.
+It has a Euro cover, which gives the mattress a luxury feel, and is the best hybrid we’ve tested to date (comparing 370+ mattresses tested).

 This mattress has deep sinkage, which is great if you love more hug around the body.
 Bounce levels are moderate (9.91″), which is just slightly more than the average.

-In our performance scores, the Winkbed scores a 9.82, ranking in to the top 1% of all mattresses tested to date.
+In our performance scores, the Winkbed scores a 9.79, ranking in the top 1% of all mattresses tested to date.
 This score also earns it the title of #1 best hybrid mattress.

-A queen Winkbed is $1,499, 12% more than the average hybrid (a difference of $164).
-While the price is more than average, the performance is significantly better than average as well.
-As a result, the Winkbed is an amazingly good value mattress.
+A queen Winkbed is $1,799, which is 2% less than the average hybrid (a difference of $26).
+Given its low price and high performance, the Winkbed is an amazingly good value mattress.

 Type: Hybrid